Allegheny Ave. & N. Delaware Ave.

 K&T Trail – Phase II (currently in design)

-In early 2019, construction will begin to extend the existing K&T trail from Magee Ave. north to Princeton Ave., connecting Lardner’s Point Park to the Tacony Boat Launch.
+In 2019, construction will begin to extend the existing K&T trail from Magee Ave. north to Princeton Ave., connecting Lardner’s Point Park to the Tacony Boat Launch.
 This rail-trail will hug the river’s edge, boasting fantastic riverfront and bridge views.